This Journalist Mastered The Plank And Gained A Hard Core

 As for the plank, Pappas is ambivalent.
 Sure, he says, it works your core.
 But it’s not functional, in the sense that you don’t assume that position in everyday living – except perhaps when you’re having sex, he concedes.
 “But even then there’s movement.”

 In my big plank, he advises, the muscles working hardest will be my rectus abdominis, internal and external obliques and lats.
 As these fatigue, other muscles will pick up the slack until they too give out and I crumple face-first to the floor.
-He’s loath to tell me exactly how to train.
+He’s loathe to tell me exactly how to train.
 “When it comes to exercise prescription,” he says, “anyone who tells you their way is the only way is someone you shouldn’t listen to.”

 It’s a Thursday morning and I’m sweating bullets in a core-blasting class at my local gym.
 This intense 30-minute session operates on the idea that the best way to train your core is through dynamic exercises like squatting and lunging, which treat the body as a system rather than an assembly of disparate parts.